natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-5F.md

 ;Realistic Battles

 Before engaging in aerial combat, it is essential to have a strategic plan to maximize your chances of success.
 One of the first steps in this process is to gain altitude and get an overview of the battlefield.
-Climbing to a height of 3,000-3,500 meters provides a good vantage point to spot any potential threats and allows you to identify any enemy planes that might be flying at the same altitude or higher.
+Climbing to a height of 3,000-3,500 m provides a good vantage point to spot any potential threats and allows you to identify any enemy planes that might be flying at the same altitude or higher.
 These planes are potential hazards and must be dealt with immediately.

 If you spot an enemy plane at the same altitude or higher, you have two options.
 You can either eliminate the threat by attacking the enemy plane or fly towards your allies if there are more than one fighter.
 It is essential to keep in mind that the presence of an enemy fighter at the same altitude or higher can significantly affect your chances of success in aerial combat.
 Thus, it is crucial to deal with them as quickly and efficiently as possible.